python/cpython/Doc/reference/simple_stmts.rst

 as though the clauses had been separated out into individiual import statements.

-The details of the first step, finding and loading modules is described in greater detail in the section on the :ref:`import system <importsystem>`, which also describes the various types of packages and modules that can be imported, as well as all the hooks that can be used to customize
+The details of the first step, finding and loading modules are described in greater detail in the section on the :ref:`import system <importsystem>`, which also describes the various types of packages and modules that can be imported, as well as all the hooks that can be used to customize